-Noon, but flexible until 2pm.
+Noon, flexibility depends on occupancy and availability.
 Check-in, 3pm; early check-in can be arranged from 10am.
 Guests can use hotel facilities and store luggage at reception if leaving late or arriving early.

 Rates usually exclude breakfast, but include a welcome cocktail and non-alcoholic drinks from the minibar.